thomasmichaelwallace/EngCel/README.md

 * {} - Mark-up between brackets should be considered as a single charactor
 * \Alpha - Insert the Greek symbol stated, where proper case denotes a capatal, and lower case a little letter.
 * \ - The next charactor should be escaped if it is a special charactor
+* @ - Inserts 'mixin' codes, see below

 For example: